davidg238/sleepy_sensor/README.md

 A useful reference for all things MQTT is [Practical MQTT with Steve](http://www.steves-internet-guide.com/)

 In this show and tell, 3 features are demonstrated:
-  - an application to monitor a BME280 sensor, deep_sleeping most of the time
+  - an application to monitor a BME280 sensor, deep_sleeping most of the time to conserve power
+  - a very simple MQTT-SN client, a protocol designed for sleepy devices
   - in a development scenario, how to keep the connection to Jaguar responsive
-  - a very simple MQTT-SN client

 The code is just proof-of-concept and not production ready.